 If the VFL server used an inference subscription in step 2, step 5 may be repeated.

 5a.
-Each NWDAF VFL client sends an Nnwdaf_VFLInference_Notify or Nnwdaf_VFLInference_Request response to the VFL Server NWDAF.
+Each NWDAF VFL client sends an Nnwdaf_VFLInference_Notify or Nnwdaf_VFLInference_Request response to the VFL Server NWDAF or trusted AF.

 5b.
 Each trusted AF VFL client sends a Naf_VFLInference_Notify or Naf_VFLInference_Request response to the VFL Server NWDAF.